 5-inch aluminum or equivalent.
 (See Table IV)

-1-inch steel or equivalent.
+1-inch steel

 Fluorescent